junxit/us-congress-bills-111/metadata.md

 - 2009-04-22 — Mr. Brady (PA) moved to suspend the rules and agree to the resolution.
 - 2009-04-22 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4603-4604)
 - 2009-04-22 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4603-4604)
+- 2009-04-23 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S4705)
+- 2009-04-23 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S4705)